 July 1 @ 6:30 pm – 8:30 pm

 Our July 1 chapter meeting will include a presentation by Roger Sanderson on “Ecological Importance of Landscaping with Native Plants – Trees & Shrubs“.
-The program can be joined either in-person at the Heard Museum in McKinney or virtually via Zoom.
+You can attend either in-person at the Heard Museum in McKinney or virtually via Zoom.

 The naturalist Doug Tallamy has brilliantly elucidated the critical need for using native plants in our home gardens and landscapes.
 Most people concerned about the natural world know that we need native plants to provide food for insects, which in turn are necessary to provide food for birds and other animals.
 They also provide fruits to feed them directly and flowers to maintain pollinator populations to ensure their reproduction.
 So which trees and shrubs are most beneficial, and provide the most uses to the most species of insects, birds, or animals – especially the ones we most want to share our backyards with?
 This presentation will cover a wide variety of trees and shrubs and what each provides.
 We will review which birds, bugs, or other wildlife use them, their advantages to the home landscape, and how they sustain the local ecology and a healthy environment.

-Doors (and Zoom) open at 6:30 PM for socializing and setup.
-The meeting officially begins at 7:00 PM with a brief chapter update from President Rodney Thomas, followed by Roger’s presentation.
+Doors (and Zoom) open at 6:30 PM for connection testing and setup.
+The meeting officially begins at 7:00 PM with a brief chapter update from our President Rodney Thomas, followed by Roger’s presentation.

-Join us in person at the Heard Museum or online via Zoom using the following details:
+Our meetings are open to the public.
+You can join us in person at the Heard Museum’s Laughlin Hall, via the south entrance to the building, or online through Zoom using the following details:

 Zoom Link: https://tinyurl.com/yn85nbzd